sarabjit1003/instacart-reorder-analysis/README.md

 signal of customer loyalty — when someone buys the same product again, it means the last experience was good enough to repeat.

-This project answers one central question a retention or product team would actually ask:

 > **What drives a customer to reorder  and what gets in the way?**